icsme2020author/Class-Prioritization-for-Tuning/README.md

 # Class-Prioritization-for-Hyper-parameter-Tuning
-This is a replication package provided as an online appendix for the paper submitted in ICST 2020.
+This is a replication package provided as an online appendix for the paper submitted in SBST 2020.